 A Memorial Garden was designed and added to honor the six residents who were lost in an airline crash, including then Arts Center president Gordon McLerran.

-The Main building now houses a gallery space with monthly exhibits, a smaller gallery called the New Age Gallery, a classroom, gift shop, office, restrooms, galley kitchen and a receptionist area.
+The Main building now houses a main gallery space with monthly exhibits, a smaller gallery called the New Age Gallery, a classroom, gift shop, office, restrooms, galley kitchen and a receptionist area.
 The original pool chemical storage building was a challenging renovation, but now functions as a kiln room.
 A small building was donated by City Corporation and moved to its current location to house the pottery studio.

 Most of the operating budget for the River Valley Arts Center comes from memberships and support of area residents, with some funding from small corporate and foundation grants and the support of the Arkansas Arts Council.
 Class fees go towards supplies and paid instructors.

 A full time Executive Director and a part time administrative assistant, and a part time artist in residence comprise the staff of the Arts Center.

 With the help of the Board of Directors, community volunteers, and partnerships with area organizations we are able to provide an array of visual and performing arts programs and venues which enriches the Arkansas River Valley communities.